-- 52. As noted in Prudential Standard CPS 231 Outsourcing (CPS 231), an ADI retains both the risk and responsibility for material outsourced functions, including origination and ongoing management of residential mortgage lending.
-Where lending authority is delegated to third parties, robust mechanisms need to be implemented to ensure that the delegation is appropriate and is subject to oversight by the ADI's senior management.
-In addition, adherence to policies and procedures by the delegated authority would be subject to regular audit. - 53.
-In circumstances where third parties (such as a mortgage broker) accept or complete applications, but have no ability to approve a residential mortgage loan, a sound oversight process is necessary.
-In particular, a prudent ADI would have appropriate procedures in place to verify the accuracy and completeness of the information provided. - 54.
+- In particular, a prudent ADI would have appropriate procedures in place to verify the accuracy and completeness of the information provided. - 58.
 Good practice would be for an ADI, rather than a third party, to perform income verification.
 However, if a third party does perform such a role, an ADI would be expected to implement appropriate oversight processes covering income verification.
 Such oversight would extend to third parties that are granted any form of DLA, even if the ability to approve transactions is within policy limits.
-An ADI would also monitor and test the integrity of the third-party approval and verification processes periodically, either directly or through operationally independent persons. - 55.
+An ADI would also monitor and test the integrity of the third-party approval and verification processes periodically, either directly or through operationally independent persons. - 59.
 Consistent with CPS 231, a prudent ADI would ensure that its arrangements with third-party residential mortgage loan originators allow for timely cessation of such arrangements should the ADI form the view that it is no longer able to place reliance on the third party.